The Harlem Globetrotters

 HARLEM GLOBETROTTERS VS NEW YORK CELTICS TICKET FROM MAY 27TH, 1952 AT LUNA PARK IN ARGENTINA

 The Fher Magico Cards were 3-D, meant to give a dimensional effect when looked at with blue and red 3-D glasses.
 There were 128 cards in the set featuring various sports.
 The Harlem Globetrotters card (#63) is the only basketball card.
+An Italian Sport Magico set, released by Lampo the same year, also includes a version of this card.

 Measurements: 2.5" x 3"